 A static IP address is a permanent network address for a computing system.
 With a static IP address, you can register a unique hostname which may be required for certain applications, such as backup services.
 A unique hostname also allows you to use that system to provide computing services to others.
 In contrast to automatically assigned dynamic (DHCP) IP addresses, static IP addresses must be requested.

 With a static IP address:

 - Access restricted services and provide services to othes from your system.

 - Automatic updates to Domain Name Services (DNS) functions such as MX records

 Requests for assignment of a static IP address must be made by a faculty or staff member and are reviewed based on need.
 Requests require the following information:

 - A brief description of the services or content being accessed or provided

 Static IP addresses are issued only to faculty or staff of the University.

-See also the main Domain Name Services (DNS) page.
+The main Domain Name Services (DNS) page also has more information.